dangazineu/agentza/experimental/reference/SPEC.md

 - If the request succeeds, the callee appends the `X-Allowance` block to the end of the local microledger, followed by the `X-Fee` block.
 The caller does the same.
 - Subsequent requests between the same caller and callee will only include the original genesis block (`X-Proof-of-Funds`) and the latest `X-Allowance` (in the request) and `X-Fee` (in the response).
 It is up to the caller and callee to maintain their own representation of the microledger and ensure it remains valid.

-- **Decoded Response Header Examples:**

-     - For `X-Allowance` the decoded value example should be:
-    TODO document the fee header, as well as the fee json object in the same way that the allowance header was documented.
 ---

 ### Sleeper